SereinDev/old-docs/Function/JSDocs/Assembly.md

    // Define the border style of the form to a dialog box. form1.FormBorderStyle = FormBorderStyle.FixedDialog;
-   // Set the MaximizeBox to false to remove the maximize box. form1.MaximizeBox = false;
-   // Set the MinimizeBox to false to remove the minimize box. form1.MinimizeBox = false;
    // Set the accept button of the form to button1. form1.AcceptButton = button1;
    // Set the cancel button of the form to button2.